 Summary

 Background.
-Cerebrospinal fluid (CSF) levels of amyloid (Aβ-42) and tau have been evaluated as endophenotypes in genetic studies of Alzheimer’s disease (AD).
+Cerebrospinal fluid (CSF) levels of the 42 amino acid form of amyloid β (Aβ42) and tau have been evaluated as endophenotypes in genetic studies of Alzheimer’s disease (AD).
 Although there are sex differences in AD risk, sex differences have not been evaluated in genetic studies of AD endophenotypes.
-We performed sex-stratified and sex-interaction genetic analyses of CSF biomarkers to identify sex-specific associations.
+We performed sex-stratified and sex interaction genetic analyses of CSF biomarkers to identify sex-specific associations.

 Methods.
-Data were extracted from a previous genome-wide association study (GWAS) of CSF Aβ-42 and tau (1527 males, 1509 females).
+Data were extracted from a previous genome-wide association study (GWAS) of CSF Aβ42 and tau (1527 males, 1509 females).
 We evaluated sex interactions at previous loci, performed sex-stratified GWAS to identify sex-specific associations, and evaluated sex interactions at sex-specific GWAS loci.
 Finally, sex-specific associations between prefrontal cortex (PFC) gene expression at relevant loci and autopsy measures of plaques and tangles were evaluated using transcriptomic data from the Religious Orders Study and Memory and Aging Project.

 Findings.
-In Aβ-42 analyses, we observed sex interactions at one previous locus and one novel locus: rs316341 within SERPINB1 (p=0.04) and rs13115400 near LINC00290 (p=0.002).
+In Aβ42 analyses, we observed sex interactions at one previous locus and one novel locus: rs316341 within SERPINB1 (p=0.04) and rs13115400 near LINC00290 (p=0.002).
 These loci showed stronger associations among females (β=-0.03, p=5.63x10-8; β=0.03, p=3.97x10-8 respectively) than males (β=-0.02, p=0.008; β=0.01, p=0.20).
 Increased expression of SERPINB1, SERPINB6, and SERPINB9 in the PFC was associated with increased amyloidosis in females (corrected p-values<0.02) but not males (p>0.38).
 In tau analyses, we observed a sex interaction at a previous locus, rs1393060 proximal to GMNC (p=0.004), driven by a stronger association among females (β=0.05, p=4.57x10-10) compared to males (β=0.02, p=0.03).
 There was also a sex-specific association between rs1393060 and tangle burden at autopsy (pfemale=0.047; pmale=0.96), and increased expression of two genes within this locus was associated with fewer tangles among females (OSTN p=0.006; CLDN16 p=0.002) but not males (p≥0.32).

 Interpretation.
 Results suggest a female-specific role for SERPINB1 in amyloidosis and for OSTN and CLDN16 in tau pathology.
 Findings demonstrate the important biological information that can be garnered from sex-specific genetic studies.

-Funding.
-National Institutes of Health; Alzheimer’s Association; Michael J Fox Foundation
+Funding: National Institutes of Health; Alzheimer’s Association; Michael J Fox Foundation

-Keywords: CSF Biomarkers; Alzheimer Disease; Neuropathology; APOE; Amyloid; Tau
+Keywords: CSF Biomarkers; Alzheimer Disease; Neuropathology; Gender; APOE; Amyloid; Tau

 Research in context

 Evidence before this study.
 Literature review was completed using Google Scholar, first focusing on previous genome-wide association studies (GWAS) of Alzheimer’s disease (AD) endophenotypes using the search terms “amyloid”, “tau”, and “GWAS”.
 We also surveyed all sex-specific genetic and non-genetic associations with AD biomarkers using the search terms “Alzheimer disease” and “sex difference” or “amyloid” and “sex difference” or “tau” and “sex difference”.
 No timeframe or language restrictions were used.
 Previous GWAS studies of CSF biomarkers have identified 7 genetic loci associated with CSF biomarker levels, but sex differences have not been evaluated.
-Previous work has identified a stronger association between APOE-ε4 and clinical AD among females compared to males, and a stronger association between APOE-ε4 and CSF tau levels among females compared to males.
+Previous work has identified a stronger association between APOE ε4 and clinical AD among females compared to males, and a stronger association between APOE ε4 and CSF tau levels among females compared to males.
 Previous studies have largely pooled data across case/control and epidemiological studies, with highly educated Caucasian samples over represented, leaving open the possibility of sampling and selection biases.